Cremuss/blender-data-baker/README.md

 [img](Documentations/Images/)

 > [!IMPORTANT]
-> UVs may be stored in 16 bits by default in some game engines, including *Unreal Engine*.
+> UVs may be stored in 16 bits by default in some game engines, including *Unreal Engine*, as discussed in the [compendium](#compendium).
 Thus, precision issues might arise with larger textures and undesired interpolation might occur between frames but also between vertices as well.
 That is something that can be prevented using Nearest sampling which, however, no longer allows us to leverage pixel interpolation to get frame interpolation for free.
 This is further discussed in later sections

 Frame interpolation can be troublesome when **baking multiple animations** and **looping a specific one**.
 VATs are often used to **render and animate crowds**, where some kind of state machine *selects* and *cycles through animations*.
 Playing a specific clip in a VAT containing multiple clips merely involves *clamping the V coordinate* to a specific *clip's range* and *wrapping* it around when needed.